njit-dl92/advanced-python-calculator/README.md

 Factory Pattern: Use factories to create calculator instances or plugin loaders.
 Singleton Pattern: Ensure logging configuration is instantiated only once.

-Wrote tests in the tests folder for each functionality, covering at least 90% of the code.
+Wrote tests in the tests folder for each functionality.
 Used pytest-cov to measure test coverage.